 The town is home to approximately 4,000 or so residents, mainly of Jamaican descent.
 Mass importation of cheap labor at the turn of the century was exploited to bring in workers for the area’s booming banana plantations.
-Landowners looked to Caribbean islands to fill the shortage of labor, which largely comprised of individuals of particular qualities: healthy, black, and disenfranchised.
-Modern day Cahuita is a reflection of such history—the vast majority of residents are black, speak an Africanized-Creole English, and uphold the customs of their ancestors.
+Modern day Cahuita is a reflection of such history—the vast majority of residents speak an Africanized-Creole English.

 After countless years of being shunned by Costa Rican officials, Cahuita has only recently—in the last 30 years, or so—began to emerge from its seclusion.
 The construction of the highway to Puerto Limón from San José and Highway 36 a few years later has opened up Cahuita to tourism, an industry the town has largely accepted.